 Under the Americans with Disabilities Act (ADA), businesses and organizations that serve the public must allow people with disabilities to bring their service animals into all areas of the facility where customers are normally allowed to go.
 This federal law applies to all businesses open to the public, including – but not limited to – restaurants, hotels, taxis and shuttles, grocery and department stores, hospitals and medical offices, theaters, health clubs, parks, and zoos.
 If the tenant is responsible for the build-out, some leases may include a clause that the tenant is responsible for having an ADA inspection completed to ensure that all the interior space such as counter heights, doors, accessible routes, and restrooms are in compliance.
 Please call (904) 503-9808 today for more info or a request an inspection.
+We serve Jacksonville, as well as Orlando, Green Cove Springs, Keystone Heights, Lake Butler, Lake City, Macclenny, Fleming Island, St. Augustine, and surrounding areas.

 Service animals are animals that are individually trained to perform tasks for people with disabilities.
 Typically, restaurants, stores, and other businesses with a "no pets" policy must make an exception to the policy when a customer has a service animal.